Formula D: Formula Drift television coverage

-In 2006, however, coverage was dramatically different.
-The half-hour episodes were gone, event coverage was reduced to an hour, and their scheduling was quite random.
-The Long Beach and Atlanta rounds premiered on June 18, with the Chicago round airing on July 2, and the Sonoma round airing a week after it took place.
-During the Sonoma round, G4 noted that the Seattle round would premiere on September 10, but that date was changed to October 8, with the last two rounds (Wall and Irwindale) airing every other week afterward.
-These episodes featured more interviews and driver profiles, many of which would've been placed in a half-hour show last year, and many of the tandem battles have been cut out, and any battle that needed to be run again did not have its second run shown.
-This led to some criticism from those in the drifting community, including fans and some Formula D drivers.
+In 2006, the network made a series of changes to its event coverage.
+The length of each episode was reduced to an hour, and episodes were frequently broadcast out of order.
+The Long Beach and Atlanta rounds premiered on June 18, while an earlier round in Chicago aired on July 2.
+During the Sonoma round, which was broadcast one week after it took place, G4 noted that the Seattle round would premiere on September 10; the broadcast date was subsequently changed to October 8, and the last two rounds (Wall and Irwindale) were aired every other week afterwards.
+These episodes featured more interviews and driver profiles, and reduced coverage of the tandem battles.
+The changes were criticized by those in the drifting community, including fans and some Formula D drivers.